pragmaticbot/Web-Developer-Bootcamp/README.md

 * **Day 9**
   * [Interactive Todo List](http://codepen.io/pragmaticbot/full/JERKVa) : Updated JS File
 * **Day 10**
   * Today everything is focused on concepts behind the backend and basics of HTTP request so no exercises.
+* **Day 11 & 12**
+  * I was busy taking care of family business that's why I don't have time to study and continue with the course.
+Probably I will continue with the course on weekend or monday next week.